 Shuswap Blueway Paddle Trails

 Weytkp!
-Welcome to the Shuswap Lakes region, within the unceded territory of the Secwepemc First Nation, homeland of the Adams Lake, Little Shuswap Lake, Neskonlith, and Splatsin.
+Welcome to the Shuswap Lakes region, within the unceded territory of the Secwépemc First Nation, homeland of the Adams Lake, Skwlāx te Secwepemcúl̓ecw (formerly Little Shuswap Lake), Neskonlith, and Splatsin.

 Paddle Disclaimer

 Paddling is an inherently dangerous activity.
 Paddlers should ensure they have the training, knowledge and equipment sufficient for the activity and conditions.
-The Shuswap Trail Alliance, Shuswap Tourism, and the Columbia Shuswap Regional District assumes no responsibility for the safety of any persons, animals or equipment when using the paddle routes listed in this guide.
+The Shuswap Trail Alliance, Shuswap Tourism, and the Columbia Shuswap Regional District assumes no responsibility for the safety of any persons, animals, or equipment when using the paddle routes listed in this guide.

 Paddle Safety

-Paddlers should ensure they have the training, knowledge and equipment sufficient for the activity and conditions.
-Be prepared.
-Always wear your lifejacket.
 The Recreational Canoe Association of BC recommends the following basic safety guidelines:

 • Avoid paddling alone.
-A minimum of 3 canoes, kayaks, or SUPs is recommended
+A minimum of 3 canoes, kayaks, or SUPs is recommended.

-• Stay close to shore and group
+• Stay close to shore and group.

-• Take a paddling course to improve your skills
+• Take a paddling course to improve your skills.

-• Your lifejacket should be comfortable so you’ll wear it
+• Your lifejacket should be comfortable so you’ll wear it.

-• Ensure your boat will float if swamped
+• Ensure your boat will float if swamped.

-• Have a bow & stern line and an extra paddle
+• Have a bow & stern line and an extra paddle.

-• Carry a repair kit, 1st aid kit, survival kit and a change of dry clothing in a waterproof bag
+• Carry a repair kit, 1st aid kit, survival kit and a change of dry clothing in a waterproof bag.

-• Carry a communication device for the area you’re paddling such as a cell phone, radio, or satellite communicator
+• Carry a communication device for the area you’re paddling such as a cell phone, radio, or satellite communicator.

-• Appoint a trip leader with knowledge of the area and abilities of the group
+• Appoint a trip leader with knowledge of the area and abilities of the group.

-• Join a local paddling club
+• Join a local paddling club.

 Transport Canada requires each canoe, kayak, or SUP to carry: